VitorLorencone/AlGeo.jl/docs/src/functions.md

 Multivectors are mutable structures primarily used for internal operations within Mingal, but they are subtypes of `AbstractGeometricAlgebraType`.
 They are composed of the sum of blades arranged in a sparse vector, used for more efficient representation.

 Note that there when is defined a scalar product or sum or diference between an real scalar and BasisBlade element a new Multivector is always returned.
-A MultiVector struct is showed just in function and order of the Basis Blade set that define the space.
+A Multivector struct is showed just in function and order of the Basis Blade set that define the space.

 ```@repl ss; continued=true
 Multivector <: Mingal.AbstractGeometricAlgebraType # true